PeterScott/bloom-golomb/README.md

 You can use `bloom_compressed_bits_nibbles()` on an array of 4-bit nibbles to get the number of bits after compression.
 FIXME: have this tell the intervals, not the numbers themselves.

+FIXME: expand on this as the code expands.